AntMouss/Novelties-detection-project/README.md

 docker run -d -p 5000:5000 --name <container_name> novelties-detection-image:latest
 ```

-Then you can check the logs of the sever to check is everything is OK , or navigate in the volume if you activate persistent way.
+Then you can check the logs of the sever to check if everything is OK , or navigate in the volume if you activate persistent way.
-The server run locally on all address with port **5000** of your machine ,
+The server runs locally on all address with port **5000** of your machine ,
 you can see the api swagger documentation at this link on your local host: *http://127.0.0.1:5000/api/v1*

 ```bash